Ergodicity Bounds for the Markovian Queue With Time-Varying Transition Intensities, Batch Arrivals and One Queue

-If we limit ourselves only to single-server queues, then probably the best-known result here is the optimality of the SRPT (shortest remaining processing time) policy with respect to the job's (or customer's) mean response time\footnote{See \cite{schrage} and \cite{grosof} for the latest results for multi-server queues.}.
-Under SRPT at all times the server is working on that job which has shortest remaining processing time.
-In \cite{marin2020} (based on the previous works \cite{balsamo,pittel}) it was noticed that the similar idea can be used to construct policies\footnote{Of course, the requirement of the minimality of job's mean response time under such a policy is dropped.}, which increases the utilization of all the servers in the system.
-Such a policy, further referred to as queue skipping policy, works as follows (see Fig.~\ref{fig:sysplan}).
+If we limit ourselves only to single-server queues, then probably one of the best-known results here is the optimality of the SRPT (shortest remaining processing time) policy with respect to the job's (or customer's) mean response time\footnote{See \cite{schrage} and \cite{grosof} for the latest results for multi-server queues.}.
+As is known, under the SRPT at all times the server is working on the ``shortest'' job.
+In \cite{marin2020} (based on the previous works \cite{balsamo,pittel}) it was noticed that somewhat similar idea can be used to construct policies\footnote{Of course, the requirement of the minimality of job's mean response time under such a policy is dropped.}, which increase the utilization of all the servers in a system.
+One such policy, further referred to as the ''queue skipping'' policy, works as follows (see Fig.~\ref{fig:sysplan}).
 Assume that customers arrive to the system in batches, but are served one by one in any order.
 The size of the arriving batch becomes known upon its arrival and at any time the current system size (i.e. total number of customers in the system) is also known.
 According to the queue skipping policy\footnote{As mentioned above this policy is beneficial from the viewpoint of the system's owner since, when applied to the systems in series, as in Fig.~\ref{fig:sysplan}, it increases servers' utilizations.
 It can also be seen from Fig.~\ref{fig:sysplan} that systems in series with such a policy are in some sense similar to ordered-entry queues, which are well-known models for conveyor systems (open and closed-loop) with multiple unloading stations (see \cite{razumchik,disney,matsui}). } if a batch, which size is greater than the current system size, arrives to the system, all current customers in the system are removed from it and the new batch is placed in the queue.
-Otherwise the new batch is lost.
-In \cite{marin2020} the authors applied the time-reversed chains techniques (developed in \cite{harrison,harrison2014,kelly,marin2017}), to study the performance of the $M/M/1$ system with the queue skipping policy and generally distributed batch size, and, among other results, demonstrated the effect of the policy on the system utilization.
+Otherwise the new batch is lost and does not have affect on the system.
+In \cite{marin2020} the authors applied the time-reversed chains techniques (developed in \cite{harrison,harrison2014,kelly,marin2017}), to study the performance of the $M/M/1$ system with such a queue skipping policy and generally distributed batch size, and, among other results, demonstrated the effect of the policy on the system utilization.